You are here

 HIV or the Human Immunodeficiency Virus is a virus that only infects humans.
 A person diagnosed with HIV infection is referred to as being HIV positive.

 AIDS stands for Acquired Immunodeficiency Syndrome.
 AIDS is caused by prolonged infection with HIV.
 Once HIV infection has significantly weakened an individual’s immune system to the point where they are unable to fight off opportunistic infections, that person is diagnosed as having AIDS.
+Without treatment, it can take around ten years for HIV to weaken the immune system before an individual develops AIDS.

 HIV attaches itself to a T cell and enters it.
 Once inside the T cell, HIV is able to multiply, which eventually leads to the destruction of the T cell.
 As more and more T cells become infected by HIV and destroyed, the immune system is weakened and becomes less able to fight off germs and bacteria.

 There are no specific symptoms of an HIV infection.
 In fact, some people may never develop symptoms and for those that do, most of these symptoms will usually go away after a few days, or at most, a couple of weeks.
 Some people may develop flu-like symptoms 2-6 weeks after HIV infection.
 Those who do develop symptoms may experience the following: fever, swollen glands, muscle aches, diarrhea, fatigue, rashes.
+Often these symptoms of an initial HIV infection are hardly noticeable[1] and since many illnesses have flu-like symptoms or cause swollen glands,[2] many people living with HIV actually look and feel fine even though their immune systems are fighting the HIV virus.
+This stage of an HIV infection is typically called the “asymptomatic period.”
+This period usually lasts 5-7 years but could last as long as 10+ years.

-As of December of 2007, it was estimated that 33.2 million people are living with HIV/AIDS.
+As of December of 2009, it was estimated that 33.3 million people are living with HIV/AIDS.
 (UNAIDS)

 More HIV statistics can be found here.